 Carey Price made 35 saves for the Canadiens.

-David Krejci gave Boston a 2-0 lead before Montreal tied it on goals by Chris Higgins and Alex Kovalev.
+Kessel and David Krejci gave Boston a 2-0 lead before Montreal tied it on goals by Chris Higgins and Alex Kovalev.
 Mark Recchi almost tied it on a third-period power play with a tip-in that hit the post and bounced off Price's back toward the goal line.
 But Price gloved it before it crossed the line, and Chara slapped it into the net seconds later.

 "He's our heart and soul.
 A pretty valuable player for us," Julien said.
 "I like the way he led our team tonight, and it's quite appropriate he scored the game-winner."
 Kessel made it 4-2 with 13.4 seconds left on an empty-netter on a pass from Milan Lucic, a goal that prompted a round of fisticuffs that continued after the final whistle.